-The Diocese of Dumaguete's Diocesan Council of the Laity versus the RH Bill
+The Diocese of Dumaguete's Diocesan Council of the Laity versus the RH Billfrom this link

 Diocesan council of the laity opposes RH bill